 Click "Apply display settings"

-I was most impressed with the leveling-up web.
+I was most impressed with the web of skills.
 There are so many non-linear option to what path you want to take for increasing your characters abilities.